 What Are The Best Listing Sites For Vacation Rental Owners?

 Are HomeAway and VRBO the same thing?
 How are each of those different from Airbnb?
-How do other sites, like FlipKey, TripAdvisor, and Tripping.com factor into all of this?
+What are the biggest Airbnb competitors?
+How do other vacation rental listing sites, like FlipKey, TripAdvisor, and Tripping.com factor into all of this?

 And, the most critical question of all: Which of these online travel agencies (OTAs) are the best for generating rental income from your vacation home?

-In this post we’re going to take a deep dive into the marketing side of the vacation rental industry to help you uncover which listing site is best for you, depending on your revenue goals, the type of home you have, the location you’re in, and several more factors.
+In this post we’re going to take a deep dive into the marketing side of the vacation rental industry to help you uncover the best vacation rental listing sites for owners, depending on your revenue goals, the type of home you have, the location you’re in, and several more factors.
 If you haven’t yet read our post on how much vacation rentals can make, this may be a good place to start, so you understand the earning potential of your specific home.
 With this knowledge, it may be easier to understand the different listing sites and choose one that’s best for you.

 If you’re a rent-by-owner (RBO), meaning you manage your vacation rental yourself, the simplest way to answer this question is what you may expect: Start with HomeAway and Airbnb.
 If you are the only one managing your listings, and only plan to list your home on one or two sites, start with these two.
 For a specific look at the difference between these dominant players, check out our post on VRBO vs. Airbnb here.